tsk/GettingAndCleaningData/CodeBook.md

 - fBodyGyroMag
 - fBodyGyroJerkMag

-But we only use he set of variables:
+But we only use the set of variables:

 - mean(): Mean value
 - std(): Standar deviation